-Aside from allergies, eating peanuts has not been linked with many adverse effects.
+Aside from allergies, eating peanuts has not been linked to many adverse effects.

-Peanuts can sometimes be contaminated with a species of mold (Aspergillus flavus), which produces a toxic substance called aflatoxin.
+Peanuts can sometimes be contaminated with a species of mold (Aspergillus flavus) that produces aflatoxin.

-The main symptoms of aflatoxin poisoning include loss of appetite and yellow discoloration of the eyes (jaundice), typical signs of liver problems.
+The main symptoms of aflatoxin poisoning include loss of appetite and yellow discoloration of the eyes (jaundice), which are typical signs of liver problems.

-The risk of aflatoxin contamination depends on how peanuts are stored, being more common under warm and humid conditions, especially in the tropics.
+The risk of aflatoxin contamination depends on how peanuts are stored.
+The risk increases with warm and humid conditions, especially in the tropics.

-Aflatoxin contamination can be effectively prevented by proper drying of peanuts after harvest and keeping temperature and humidity low during storage (41).
+Aflatoxin contamination can be effectively prevented by properly drying peanuts after harvesting and keeping temperature and humidity low during storage (

-Peanuts contain a number of so-called antinutrients, substances that impair the absorption of nutrients and reduce nutritional value.
+Peanuts contain a number of antinutrients, which are substances that impair your absorption of nutrients and reduce nutritional value.

 Of the antinutrients in peanuts, phytic acid is particularly noteworthy.

-Phytic acid is usually not a concern in well-balanced diets and among those who eat meat regularly.
-On the other hand, it may be a problem in developing countries where the main food sources are grains or legumes.
+This is usually not a concern in well-balanced diets and among those who eat meat regularly.
+Nonetheless, it may be a problem in developing countries where the main food sources are grains or legumes.

-Peanut allergies may be severe, potentially life-threatening, and peanuts are sometimes considered to be the most severe allergen (44).
+Peanut allergies are potentially life-threatening, and peanuts are sometimes considered the most severe allergen (

-People with peanut allergy should avoid peanuts and peanut products.
+People with this allergy should avoid all peanuts and peanut products.

 Peanuts are as popular as they are healthy.

-They are an excellent plant-based source of protein, and are high in various vitamins, minerals and plant compounds.
+They’re an excellent plant-based source of protein and high in various vitamins, minerals, and plant compounds.

-They can be useful as a part of a weight loss diet, and may reduce the risk of both heart disease and gallstones.
+They can be useful as a part of a weight loss diet and may reduce your risk of both heart disease and gallstones.

-However, being high in fat, peanuts are a high-calorie food and should not be eaten in excess.
+However, being high in fat, this legume is a high-calorie food and should not be eaten in excess.